- XM Copy Trading is a broker-native platform where Investors allocate funds to Strategy Managers and copied trades mirror automatically

 Step 6: Monitor and Adjust

-Once subscribed, trades appear automatically in your account.
-Check performance weekly and adjust settings or switch providers if results diverge from expectations.
+Once allocated, trades appear automatically in your account.
+Check performance weekly and reduce, pause or stop copying if results diverge from the manager's stated style.

 How to Choose a Good Signal Provider#